alwynvanwyk/army-of-agents/README.md

 Using www.machinations.io to model the YNGAF memecoin's tokenomics.

 Used Augment Agent this morning to spin up 'pnpm dev' and test it using 'pnpm test:interactive'; all while running off only 2 questions and a bunch of tasks in the tasklist.

+Refreshing a few basics about networking and the Internet today!

 ---

 # OUTDATED